phtea/GTY/README.md

 # SuccessYaTrackerTGBot

 SuccessYaTrackerTGBot is a Telegram bot designed to interact with Yandex.Tracker, allowing users to fetch and display tasks assigned to them.
-The bot is built using Python, the Telegram API, and the Yandex OAuth API for authentication and task management.
+The bot is built using Python, the Telegram API, Gandiva API, and the Yandex OAuth API for authentication and task management.

 ## Features